woefe/ShoppingList/README.md

 A simple shopping list for Android

 ## ShoppingList text file
-ShoppingList saves your shopping list as a simple text file.
-You can use a file syncing solution like ownCloud, Syncthing or Dropbox to sync your shopping list across multiple devices (to then edit the list on your desktop computer in Vim 😉).
-The syntax of this text file is very easy to understand.
+ShoppingList saves your shopping lists as a simple text files.
+You can use a file syncing solution like ownCloud/Nextcloud, Syncthing or Dropbox to share your shopping lists across multiple devices (to then edit the lists on your desktop computer in your favorite Editor 😉).
+The syntax of a ShoppingList file is quite simple and easy to read and edit.

 ### Syntax
  * The very first line of the file is the name of the list in square brackets
  * Empty lines or lines with only whitespaces are ignored
- * Every item in the list is a single line in the file
+ * Every item of the list corresponds to a single line in the file
  * Checked items start with `//`
  * Specifying the amount of an item is optional
  * The amount of an item and its name are separated by the #-Sign